Karim Benzema leads Real Madrid's Champions League charge but Eduardo Camavinga could be key against Liverpool

-He is just 19 years old and has started only one Champions League game all season but Eduardo Camavigna might just be Real Madrid's most important player at the Stade de France on Saturday.
+He is 19 years old and has only started one Champions League game all season but Eduardo Camavinga might just be Real Madrid's most important player at the Stade de France on Saturday.

 The French prodigy, a £34m signing from Rennes last summer, does not attract headlines quite like Karim Benzema or Luka Modric but he has been Madrid's game-changer on their run to the final.